Overview

 Creating a matching rule

-To create a matching rule, call the following endpoint:
+To create a new matching rule, call the Create Matching Rule endpoint:

 POST https://YOUR_BLNK_INSTANCE_URL/reconciliation/matching-rules